Oil recovers after its sharp fall on Monday

 According to Ukrainian presidential adviser Mykhaylo Podolyak, ‘tens of thousands’ of people died there and ‘90% of the houses’ were destroyed, he wrote on Twitter, adding that ‘Ukrainian soldiers are surrounded and blocked’ .
 Ukrainian President Volodymyr Zelensky also called on Monday evening in a video address for more weapons from his allies, in particular to strengthen the defense of the city.

-The United Kingdom has also announced that it is trying to verify information on the possible use of chemical weapons by Russian forces in Mariupol, after the Ukrainian regiment Azov claimed that a Russian drone had dropped a ‘ poisonous substance’ on soldiers and civilians.
-Petro Andryushchenko, an adviser to the mayor of Mariupol, stressed on Telegram that “information about the chemical attack is not currently confirmed”.
+The United Kingdom has also announced that it is trying to verify information on the possible use of chemical weapons by Russian forces in Mariupol, following the Ukrainian regiment Azov claimed that a Russian drone had dropped a ‘ poisonous substance’ on soldiers and civilians.
+Petro Andryushchenko, an adviser to the mayor of Mariupol, stressed on Telegram that “information regarding the chemical attack is not currently confirmed”.
 So does Pentagon spokesman John Kirby.

-Another bearish factor weighing on the black gold: ‘the possibility of a slowdown in global growth (…) could also weigh on the outlook for demand’, underlines Ms. Cincotta.
+Another bearish factor weighing on the black gold: ‘the possibility of a slowdown in global growth (…) might also weigh on the outlook for demand’, underlines Ms. Cincotta.
 ‘Rates are falling because the market fears expectations of a recession’, also indicated Phil Flynn while inflation is expected to be ‘extraordinarily high’ in March, warned the White House before its publication on Tuesday.

 “There is increasing talk of an economic recession next year, with central banks clearly preferring a mild recession to runaway inflation,” according to Bjarne Schieldrop, an analyst at Seb.